-We take the protection of your data very seriously and adhere strictly to the regulations of the data protection acts (including the EU General Data Protection Regulation).
+We take the protection of your data very seriously and adhere strictly to the regulations of the applicable data protection acts (including the EU General Data Protection Regulation and the Swiss Data Protection Act).

 The party responsible in terms of data protection acts is Personal MedSystems GmbH, Wilhelm-Leuschner-Str.
 41, 60329 Frankfurt am Main, Germany (hereinafter referred to as "PMS"), represented by Mr. Felix Brand (Managing Director) und Dr. Markus Riemenschneider (Managing Director).